 Many equipment donations are provided to hospitals and clinics in these countries.
 Unfortunately, the WHO estimates that as much as three-quarters of all medical devices donated to the health services in the developing world start to malfunction because most of them are unsuitable.
 Either these facilities do not have the trained technicians for servicing them or some do not even have reliable electric or water services.
 These are the realities that raise the following questions:

-These were the questions which I also asked myself which later became the basis of initiating the yearly meeting named SANTU (Symposium on Affordable New Technologies in Urology) a few years ago.
+These were the questions which I also asked myself which later became the basis of initiating the yearly meeting named SANTU (Symposium on Affordable New Technologies in Urology) almost a decade ago.
 No doubt that there is a need for affordable health care for large populations having a very low income and low purchasing power.
 This is a bitter fact that should induce the creation of local medical device companies to develop and produce devices that are very cost effective, portable, and user-friendly, and also affordable to their low-income populations.
 My aim behind SANTU was mainly inducing creative minds to create such new devices and surgical techniques which will be affordable to the populations of low-income countries and help the millions of people to receive an acceptable level of treatment.

 Mahatma Gandhi once said: "The difference between what we do and what we are capable of doing would suffice to solve most of the world’s problems."
 People like Gandhi teach us that we can do anything if we put our faith in our visions.
 Such visions may even help developed countries to reduce their health expenditures by seeing that not everything should be expensive to be good.
 Necessity is the mother of innovation.
 When Dr. Durga D. Gaur from India developed the extraperitoneal working space by inserting into the retroperitoneum a finger of a #8 surgical glove attached to a 14F Nelaton catheter and inflating it with 800-1000 ml saline, he was starting the revolution of extraperitoneal lap surgery.
 The cost of his invention was less than $1 USD.